sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 * point of local repair pre-computes the post-convergence path to a destination.
 * backup path is installed per destination prefix.

-with SR you avoid parameters, options and tuning  == TI-LFA, microloop avoidance. good network design is based on a broad overview of complexity, good knowledge of the cost of that complexity, and wise choices of the trade-offs.
+With SR you avoid parameters, options and tuning  == TI-LFA, microloop avoidance. good network design is based on a broad overview of complexity, good knowledge of the cost of that complexity, and wise choices of the trade-offs.

 ### Segment Routing